Conversations with a Killer: The Ted Bundy Tapes

 Conversations with a Killer: The Ted Bundy Tapes is an American documentary that premiered on Netflix on January 24, 2019, the 30th anniversary of Bundy's execution.
-Created and directed by Joe Berlinger, the four episodes ranging from 51 to 74 minutes long were sourced from over 100 hours of interviews and archival footage of serial killer Ted Bundy, as well as interviews with his family, friends, surviving victims, and the law enforcement members who worked on his case.
+Created and directed by Joe Berlinger, the four episodes ranging from 51 to 74 minutes long were sourced from over 100 hours of interviews and archival footage of serial killer Ted Bundy, as well as interviews with his friends, surviving victims, and the law enforcement members who worked on his case.

 Summary

 The series chronologically traces Bundy's life, crimes, arrests, his escapes and death in detail.
 Archival footage, police evidence, personal photos, and Stephen Michaud's 1980 death row interviews are all present in the series.
 People related to the Bundy case include surviving victims, witnesses, his family and former friends, along with officers, officials, and journalists.